pThienk/Slip_Simulation/README.md

 ```
 make <taget_name>
 ```
 There are three targets to choose from `slip_sim_sandbox, slip_sim_cluster, and slip_sim_debug`.
-You will probabaly don't need the debug version.
+You will probably don't need the debug version.
 If you are on Campus Cluster, make sure the gcc module is loaded.

 If you wish to change the C++ compiler for any reason (looking at you, Ethan!), change the right side of `$(CXX) = g++`